henhen13/Terraform/network/readme.md

 - `web_subnet_id`: ID of the web subnet.
 - `db_subnet_id`: ID of the database subnet.
 - `web_nsg_id`: ID of the network security group for web servers.

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.